 There are 2 primary types of CRM available on the market.
 Either of them can be of help to your company, but it’s still worth knowing their differences to make a choice that will suit you better.
 Here they are:

 This software is hosted in the cloud and requires access to a web browser.
 It’s normally paid monthly based on the number of users.
 The big plus of web-based software is that it can be used on any gadget — all you need is a connection to the Internet.
+This makes it a more flexible and convenient option, especially for remote work or on-the-go access.

 Real Estate Agents

-CRM can be a great help for realtors to:
+For realtors, CRM can be a great help to:

 - Increase closing rates by locating desirable properties for the right audience;